 Light: Full sun to light shade

 Soil: Moist, well-drained, slightly acidic; not tolerant of dry soil.

 Hardiness: Zones 3-7

 Pests and Diseases: Susceptible to mildew, leaf blotch, scorch and eastern mistletoe (Phoradendron leucarpon)

-Propagation: Seed planted promptly after maturity in fall
+Propagation: Plant seed promptly after maturity in fall

 Comments: Needs protection from prevailing winds, excessive heat, and air pollution.